 A couple of more steps brought me to the end of my journey where I was greeted by my eldest sister and my uncle in the arrivals hall.
 I had finally completed the landmark event with nothing more than the ignorance of youth and a sports-bag of groceries to accompany me.

 So what has changed in the intervening twenty five years?
 Kerry Airport has grown bigger as has Ryanair.
 But my curiosity to see the world remains, the travel experience still transfixes and I do most of my travel solo.
+I’ve also discovered the many benefits of travelling.
 Here’s to hoping the next twenty five years will be as fulfilling.

 In Kerry Airport: Flights of Fancy read my wish-list of potential Kerry Airport routes.
 Is your home city listed?